sayanmutd/Project-DeepView/README.md

 Project deepView uses localized CNN, Part Affinity Field based sekeleton generation and casule CNN (ongoing) to **classify & label real-time CCTV footage** as 'Violent' or 'Non-Violent' - acting as an interface that can **detect crime in real-time** and alert law enforcement authorities.

 ## Latest release:
-please check out our [releases section](https://github.com/rishavr/deepview/releases) to download the v0.0.1 release of the demo.
+Please check out our [releases section](https://github.com/rishavr/deepview/releases) to download the v0.0.1 release of the demo.

 ## Full source:
-entire source is present in the release itself apart from the classifier and OpenPose code. full code to be uploaded soon in this repo.
+Entire source is present in this repo.

 ## Dependencies:

-the following dependencies are necessary for the demo to work -
+The following dependencies are necessary for the demo to work -
 1) python3
 2) scikit learn
 3) pandas
 4) pickle
 5) g++

-we also recommend downloading the full anaconda library as it contains all the above libraries.
+We also recommend downloading the full anaconda library as it contains all the above libraries.

 ## System Requirements: